 After application of the equity method, the Group determines whether it is necessary to recognise an impairment loss on its investment in its associate.
 At each reporting date, the Group determines whether there is objective evidence that the investment in the associate is impaired.
-If there is such evidence, the Group calculates the amount of impairment as the difference between the recoverable amount of the associate and its carrying value, and then recognises the loss as 'Share of profit of an associate' in the consolidated statement of comprehensive income (loss).
+If there is such evidence, the Group calculates the amount of impairment as the difference between the recoverable amount of the associate and its carrying value, and then recognises the loss as 'Share of profit of an associate' in the consolidated statement of profit (loss) and other comprehensive income (loss).

 Upon loss of significant influence over the associate, the Group measures and recognises any retained investment at its fair value.
-Any difference between the carrying amount of the associate upon loss of significant influence and the fair value of the retained investment and proceeds from disposal is recognised in in the consolidated statement of comprehensive income (loss).
+Any difference between the carrying amount of the associate upon loss of significant influence and the fair value of the retained investment and proceeds from disposal is recognised in the consolidated statement of profit (loss) and other comprehensive income (loss).